yifyang/yifyang.github.io/_pages/about.md

 ---

 ## About me
 I am a first-year Ph.D. student at The Hong Kong Polytechnic University, advised by Professor Hongxia Yang.
-My research focuses on generative AI, primarily centered around Large Multimodal Models and AI agents, among other related areas.
+My research focuses on generative AI, mainly on Large Multimodal Models and Agentic AI.

 Prior to joining PolyU, I worked as a senior researcher at Tencent AI Lab and Tencent Hunyuan Team, where I was mainly responsible for the development and implementation of the Hunyuan Digital Human Language Model.
 Before that, I obtained my Bachelor’s degree from Shanghai Jiao Tong University and my Master’s degree from New York University.

 If you’d like to connect, please feel free to reach out via email.